scortijo/sandra.cortijo/files/Chromatin.md

 ### Global approaches

-We use transcriptomic and epigenomic approaches to analyse the role of chromatin in regulating
+We use transcriptomic and epigenomic approaches to analyse the role of chromatin in regulating inter-plant variability in gene expression.
+We also develop statistical tools in order to analyse inter-plant variability as the existing tools are focused on the detection of differential expression or chromatin profile.

-Combined with classical genetics approaches and imaging,
+Combined with classical genetics approaches and imaging, this gives us the power to analyse inter-plant variability at a global scale and not just at a few genes.

 ### Team members working on this project